simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 - It's unethical
 - Simpler solutions do the trick
 - It's not cost-effective
-- **however:** the problem might still be partially solvable with ML algorithms
+- **However:** the problem might still be partially solvable with ML algorithms

 **Use Cases:**